appscode/blog/content/post/gke-opensearch/index.md

 elasticsearch.kubedb.com/sample-opensearch created
 ```

-Once these are handled correctly and the OpenSearch object is deployed, you will see that the following are created:
+Once these are handled correctly and the OpenSearch cluster is deployed, you will see that the following are created:

 ```bash
 $ kubectl get all -n demo -l 'app.kubernetes.io/instance=sample-opensearch'